 One of the comments I often see on blog posts describing particularly difficult or time-consuming DIY projects is something to the effect of “Why?”

 That’s a good question, Raine.
 I’m glad you asked.
-(BTW, thanks for the compliment.)
+(By the way, thanks for the compliment.)

 There are many reasons to DIY.
-Below are just a few.
+Below are some of those reasons.
 Let’s continue using the side table as an example.

 Missing in the market